tulip-control/dd/doc.md

 - binary: each node represents a propositional formula
 - ordered: variables have a fixed order that changes in a controlled way
-- reduced: given variable order, equivalent propositional formulae are represented by a unique diagram
+- reduced: given variable order, equivalent propositional formulas are represented by a unique diagram
-- shared: common subformulae are represented using common elements in memory.
+- shared: common subformulas are represented using common elements in memory.

 The manager is a directed graph, with each node representing a formula.
 Each formula can be understood as a collection of assignments to variables.